Skip to main content

 Laurence Graff treasures the clientele he has encountered; it is, he happily acknowledges, one of the bonuses of being in the business.
 ‘I have become friends with a number of our clients, and this has now passed to the second generation, as my son Francois is inheriting those relationships.
 Graff is a family business and the people who enter our boutiques and buy our jewels become part of our family.
 They buy what we love: we love our jewels like we love our children; they are very, very special to us and we strive to offer jewellery pieces that will last forever.’
 It is often quoted that Laurence Graff has handled more important diamonds than any other diamantaire of our time, possibly of any time.
 These include both noble, historic diamonds of the past, and astonishing new discoveries, destined to be the famous diamonds of the future.

-Six decades after he set out in the industry and with a host of prestigious honours to his name – including four Queen’s Awards to Industry and an OBE in the Queen’s Birthday Honours List – Laurence Graff still experiences the excitement he used to feel: ‘I have the same passion and desire for diamonds as I did when I first established Graff.
+Six decades after he set out in the industry and with a host of prestigious honours to his name – including five Queen’s Awards to Industry and an OBE in the Queen’s Birthday Honours List – Laurence Graff still experiences the excitement he used to feel: ‘I have the same passion and desire for diamonds as I did when I first established Graff.
 I truly believe I am the luckiest man in the world because I see diamonds every day.’
 Laurence Graff honours the heritage of the diamond and, in the same way, shares the legacy he has built, for – even as the business has diversified and extended its global reach – the House of Graff remains a family business, operating at the very pinnacle of the industry.
 This legacy ensures that Graff jewels continue to be the most fabulous jewels in the world.

 images of Mr Laurence Graff OBE sitting on a sofa, on the Forbes cover and in a mine with his son Mr Francois Graff